Before getting into the details of walleye fishing in Utah Lake, it is appropriate to spend some time considering the structure of the lake itself.

 Walleye are most active at night, run in schools and will work together in pursuit of a school of forage fish.

 Walleye spawn shortly after ice off in the early spring (when the water temperature is between 40 and 60 degrees).
 Pre-spawn walleye congregate on shallow flats near spawning sites.
-The actual spawn occurs (almost exclusively at night) up tributary streams on gravel banks and on rocky structure where ever it is present in the lake.
+The actual spawn occurs (almost exclusively at night) up tributary streams on gravel banks and on rocky structure wherever it is present in the lake.
 The walleye will move right in to the shore and can be caught in just inches of water when they are spawning or actively foraging (again, mostly at night).

 Pre-spawn walleye slowly move away from the pre-spawn flats and spawning grounds (movement depends mostly on food availability and water temperature) and disperse throughout the lake.